piScope/piScope/dev_notes/instruction_coding_style.md

 # Coding Style Guide
 This guide reflects the stable pre-2026-08-19 style in piScope and Petra-M.

 ## General Rules

-- Match the surrounding file.
-Preserve local conventions instead of normalizing the codebase.
+- Match the surrounding file first.
+Preserve local conventions instead of normalizing the whole codebase.
 - Prefer small, direct changes over broad refactors.
-- Keep public APIs and behavior stable unless the task asks for a change.
+- Keep public APIs and behavior stable unless the task explicitly asks for a change.
-- Reuse existing helpers, especially for GUI, debug, and model code.
+- Reuse existing project helpers, especially for GUI, debug, and model code.

 ## File And Import Style

 - Group imports as standard library, third-party, then local project imports.
-- Keep imports explicit; do not add new wildcard imports.
+- Keep imports explicit and readable; do not add new wildcard imports.
 - Use short aliases for heavily used project modules when that is already the local convention, for example `import ifigure.utils.cbook as cbook` or `import petram.debug as debug`.
 - Prefer local imports in optional code paths when a dependency is expensive or optional.